Upcycle old furniture

 Orbital sander plus 80-, 120-, 180- or 240-grit sanding pads

 To replace the missing seat use what is available or affordable.
 In this case a piece of 16mm chipboard is cut to fit the space and then wrapped with a double layer of medium-weight batting before being covered with fabric.
 Use a staple gun or Bosch Tacker to fold under and secure the fabric to the base of the new seat.
-You can buy the Bosch Tacker at your local Builders Warehouse.
+You can buy the Bosch Tacker or a heavy-duty staple gun at your local Builders Warehouse.

 You can easily lighten up dark furniture to suit a modern colour scheme by using paint.
 The cabinet was refinished with a sheen white paint (see Prominent Paints Select Sheen), fabric added to the drawer fronts and the addition of sleek metal handles created a new piece.
 The fabric selected for the drawer fronts matches that used to upholster the stool seat.